-Township tours have the potential to present South Africa's culture and heritage and the NDT wants packages to be developed to achieve that goal.
+Township tours have the potential to present South Africa's culture and heritage and the Department of Tourism plans packages to be developed to achieve that goal.
 Government wants to capitalise on job-creation opportunities in this sector.

 Wine tourism